Psychoeducation - ILM

 1) Visiting mosques and community events to discuss mental health and answer questions (see image below)

-2) Assisting Muslims with identifying mental health needs and how they may address them (see ILM below)
+2) Assisting Muslims with identifying mental health needs and how they may address them (see ILM below, and our database of Muslim Psychiatrists who are licensed in Florida)

 Masjid Nurul-Islam (10/28/22)